 The volume of distribution is approximately 0.6 L/kg and thus close to the volume of total body water.
 VIMPAT is less than 15% bound to plasma proteins.

 VIMPAT is primarily eliminated from the systemic circulation by renal excretion and biotransformation.

-Lacosamide is a CYP2C19 substrate.
-The relative contribution of other CYP isoforms or non-CYP enzymes in the metabolism of lacosamide is not clear.
+The CYP isoforms mainly responsible for the formation of the major metabolite (O-desmethyl) are CYP3A4, CYP2C9, and CYP2C19.
 The elimination half-life of the unchanged drug is approximately 13 hours and is not altered by different doses, multiple dosing or intravenous administration.